Guidelines and Criteria

 - The extent to which the individuals/groups involved have themselves raised or will raise funds for the activity (monetary and/or non-monetary contributions).

-- Funds for travel and conference purposes will be restricted.
+- Funds for individual students to attend a career / professional development conference will be restricted.

 - The clarity and completeness of the submission with respect to plans/details of the activity to be funded and a breakdown of the budget, including a list of sources of funds received and expected.